MicrosoftDocs/common-data-model-and-service/common-data-model/health-accelerator.md

 ### Patient/Practitioner 360

-This view shows Electronic Medical Record (EMR) data directly within a patient or practitioner-specific form in Dynamics.
+This view shows Electronic Medical Record (EMR) data directly within a patient or practitioner-specific form in Dynamics 365.
 The data model shows appointments, procedures, medications, and other patient/practitioner data in context and a user-friendly interface.

 ![Patient Practitioner 360](media/health-patientpractitioner.png)